SomeWeekendReading/someweekendreading.github.io/quotes.md

 - "Prediction is hard, especially when it's about the future."
 - "What?
 You mean right now?" &mdash; in response to "What time is it?"

-"Numquam 'morde me' lamiae dices."
+"Numquam 'morde me' lamiae dice."
 (Never say 'bite me' to a vampire.) &mdash; Nobody who will admit it, but quite likely a [Buffy](https://en.wikipedia.org/wiki/Buffy_the_Vampire_Slayer) fan

 "Fait au Qu&eacute;bec par les Qu&eacute;b&eacute;cois/Made in Canada by Canadians."
 &mdash; ad campaign by Quebec-based Abris Penguin Shelters